 Fig. 3.
-11 EDATA configuration for property value notification service
+11 EDATA configuration for property value notification service process for this "notification (response required)" varies depending on whether or not the DEOJ is specified.

-(6) Property value notification (response required)[0x74, 0x7A]
+(6)Property value notification (response required)[0x74, 0x7A]

 The "notification (response required)" (0x74) autonomously notifies a specific node of the property value stipulated by the EPC of the SEOJ-stipulated object and requests a response.
-When more than one property is stipulated, the notification sequence is not specified.
-The response process for this "notification (response required)" varies depending on whether or not the DEOJ is specified.
+The response